 When you plug your EV in zappi will first say "Waiting for Surplus".
 If there is enough surplus generation (nominally 1.4kW for single phased zappi or 4.2kW for a three phase zappi) to start the charge then the time will count down and the charge will start, tracking the surplus generation to keep the grid import / export as close to zero as possible.

 If you set a boost in ECO+ mode (Scheduled Boost, Manual Boost and Smart Boost) then zappi will tell the car to charge at full power while the boost is active.

 ECO+ mode and Minimum Green Level (MGL)

 On a cloudy day you might want the charge to start even if there is less than 6A (~1.4kW) available as surplus from the local generation.
 That's where the Minimum Green Level (MGL) comes in.

 With MGL at 100% then zappi will stop the charge is the surplus generation drops below 1.4kW.

 By reducing MGL, zappi will allow some power to be drawn from the grid to top up the generation if needed.
 For example, with MGL at 50% zappi will keep charging the EV until the surplus generation drops below 700W.

 At MGL = 1% the charge will continue until there is less than 14W of surplus generation.
-In practice this means zappi will only stop charging if you start to import power.
+In practice this means zappi will only stop charging if all local generation has stopped.

 In STOP mode zappi will not allow your EV to charge even if you have a Scheduled Boost set or try a Manual Boost.